-As fans already know, we will have the long-awaited end of the manga after almost 10 years.
-As a result, several scans began to circulate on the internet, and a fan went viral when he commented that the manga's ending is 'pathetic'.
+As fans already know, we will have the long-awaited ending of the manga after almost 10 years.
+As a result, several scans began circulating on the internet, and one fan went viral by commenting that the manga's ending is 'pathetic'.

 - “Ijiranaide, Nagatoro-san” is the third most popular manga in the West

-I want to warn you of possible spoilers, as the saga unfolds, I wouldn’t want to spoil the surprise for anyone who follows it.
+I want to leave a warning about possible spoilers, as the saga unfolds I wouldn't want to spoil the surprise for anyone who follows it.

 In the post he comments the following: